makerdao/mips/MIP10/mip10.md

 1. An anon uses VPN/TOR/I2C to post [MIP10c13-Subproposal-Template](MIP10c13-Subproposal-Template.md) to the Oracle section of the Maker Forum and submits a PR to the MIPS Github repo using a fresh Github Account registered with a throwaway email.

-2. At this point the proposal is in limbo until one or more Oracle Teams commits to doing the work required to validate the information provided.
+2. At this point the proposal is in limbo until an Oracle Teams commits to doing the work required to validate the information provided.
 The Oracle Team may ask follow-up questions or request more data from the proposer.

+3. The Oracle Team prepares the assesment of the information provided by the proposed Light Feed to prepare MIP10c15.

 ---